alberto-lazari/computer-science/real-time-systems/notes.md

 It is not composable anymore, because it depends on who is executing with

 Global scheduling may not be better than local scheduling

+# Lecture 18 (12/05)
+Multi-core anomalies:
+1. ...
+2. Increasing period times may not decrease interference, it may only decrease general CPU utilization

+## P-fairness
+- Proportional progress based scheduling (1996)
+- Dynamic priorities to satisfy the conditions
+- Adds a dummy task to keep the scheduling consistent

+It's actually not applicable in reality